-Hempstead Town has enacted a senior property tax reduction program for eligible senior residents, which reduces county, town, and school taxes as well as participating in village taxes with assessment reductions of up to 50%.
-Under the guidelines, the Town of Hempstead has set the maximum income limit allowed by New York State for seniors to be $37,399 for the income tax year immediately preceding the date of making an application for exemption.
+Hempstead Town has enacted a senior property tax reduction program for eligible senior residents, which reduces county, town, and school taxes with assessment reductions of up to 50%.
+Under the guidelines, the Town of Hempstead has set the maximum income limit allowed by New York State at $37,399 for the income tax year immediately preceding the date of making an application for exemption.
 The term "income tax year" means the 12-month period for which the owner or owners filed a federal personal income tax return, or if no such return is filed, the calendar year.

 Where title is vested in either the husband or the wife, their combined income may not exceed such sum.
-State law requires that income be determined by combining social security and retirement benefits, interest, dividends, total gains from the sale or exchange of a capital asset in the same income tax year, net rental income, salary or earnings, and net income from self-employment.
+State law requires that income be determined by combining gross Social Security; salary or wages; IRA earnings; capital gains; pensions, annuities, and retirement plans; taxable and non-taxable interest and dividends; Disability/Workers Compensation/Unemployment; income from estates or trusts; business income; rental income; other sources of income including alimony and child support; VA disability pension or surviving spouse disability pension.
 Any such income can be offset by all medical and prescription drug expenses actually paid which were not reimbursed or paid for by insurance.
-Such income can not include veteran's disability compensation, welfare payments, supplemental security income, gifts, or inheritances.
+Such income can not include gifts or inheritances.

 Senior Income Limits & Corresponding Exemptions